tarun27sh/gdb_graphs/README.md

         └── test.log

 ## Motivation
-I wanted to view call-graph for OS source (written in C) that connected APIs within one layer and APIs across layers.
+I wanted to view call-graph for OS source (written in C, C++) that connected APIs within one layer and APIs across layers.
 This helps in getting a bigger picture of the source code and makes understanding large code bases QUICK.

 ## Input